Seeing Nature at SAM

 I made it to Seeing Nature at the Seattle Art Museum before the show recently closed.
-The exhibition was a collection of landscape related pieces form the Allen Family collection.
+The exhibition was a collection of landscape related pieces from the Paul Allen Family collection.
 It was quite a show!

-I did not know that the Allen's has such an extensive collection in this area, though it is no surprise.
+I did not know that the Allen's have such an extensive collection in this genre, though it is no surprise.
 Here's a nice Monet.

 I don't think that I've ever seen a Klimt in person.
 This was displayed in a low light area, it really is far more red in brighter light.
 There was a great video presentation in one of the galleries concerning the conservation of these works.

 A Thomas Hart Benton.
 You don't see these too often.
 I believe that this is a late work.